grab/engineering-blog/_posts/2019-01-16-experimentation-platform-data-pipeline.md

 *   It is easier to enforce an Access Control List (ACL)by using the storage layer ACL system torestrict access to specific events and a time range.
 *   We can reprocess a specific partition or a set of partitions without having to reprocess the full data.

-For storing the actual data in each partition, we considered two common storage formats and chose[ Apache ORC](https://www.google.com/url?q=https://orc.apache.org/&sa=D&ust=1547713139918000).We compared [Apache Parquet](https://www.google.com/url?q=https://parquet.apache.org/&sa=D&ust=1547713139918000)against ORC for our workloads.
+For storing the actual data in each partition, we considered two common storage formats and chose[ Apache ORC](https://www.google.com/url?q=https://orc.apache.org/&sa=D&ust=1547713139918000).
+We compared [Apache Parquet](https://www.google.com/url?q=https://parquet.apache.org/&sa=D&ust=1547713139918000) against ORC for our workloads.
 We found an increase in performance (time saved in retrieving the data and storage utilized) between 12.5% and 80% across different use cases when using ORC with Snappy compression vs equivalent data store in Parquet with Snappy compression.

 Another key aspect was addressing the problem of High Availability of an AWS EMR.
-As of November 2018, AWS EMR does not support hot-standby and [Spark multi-master deployment](https://www.google.com/url?q=http://apache-spark-user-list.1001560.n3.nabble.com/Multi-master-Spark-td4025.html%2520https://mapr.com/community/s/detail/a5b0L0000001zqkQAA&sa=D&ust=1547713139919000).We considered deploying Spark on top of Kubernetes but the initial deployment’s overhead as well as operating a Kubernetes cluster appeared more complex than our adopted solution.
+As of November 2018, AWS EMR does not support hot-standby and [Spark multi-master deployment](https://www.google.com/url?q=http://apache-spark-user-list.1001560.n3.nabble.com/Multi-master-Spark-td4025.html%2520https://mapr.com/community/s/detail/a5b0L0000001zqkQAA&sa=D&ust=1547713139919000).
+We considered deploying Spark on top of Kubernetes but the initial deployment’s overhead as well as operating a Kubernetes cluster appeared more complex than our adopted solution.
 We do plan to revisit Spark on Kubernetes.

 The alternative approach we used was AWS EMR, which leverages the distributed nature of the airflow workers.
 We run one or more totally independent clusters for each availability zone.
 On the cluster’s master node, we run the Apache Airflow worker,which pulls any new job from a queue.
 The Spark jobs are defined as Airflow tasks bundled into a [DAG](https://www.google.com/url?q=https://airflow.apache.org/concepts.html&sa=D&ust=1547713139919000).